so-mops/scott-endgame/telcom.md

 ### Issue List
 1. [Ocassionally telcom needs to be restarted to allow subystems to connect to its socket server.](https://github.com/so-mops/legacy-py-telcom/issues/1)
 2. The rapsberrypi SD card needs to be replaced every few years.
+3. At Bok telcom occasionally doesn't send the telemetry string.
+It sends a empty sting instead.